antonmi/espec/README.md

 ```
 `:only` — generate specs only for functions listed (list of {function, arity} tuples).

-And `:import` to test a function defined in the module without referring to the module name.
-Default is `false`.
+And `:import` to test a function defined in the module without referring to the module name.Default is `false`.
 Use this option with care because you can clash with another modules.

 ## Configuration and options
 ```sh